 Under our Articles of Incorporation, our directors are divided into three classes.
 Each class of directors will hold office for a three-year term, and until his or her successor is duly elected and qualified.
 At each Annual Meeting, the successors to the class of directors whose terms expire at such meeting will be elected to hold office for a term expiring at the Annual Meeting of Stockholders held in the third year following the year of their election and until their successors have been duly elected and qualified or any director’s earlier resignation, death or removal.

-Mr. Looney and Mr. Whitman has been nominated for re-election for a three year term, expiring in 2022.
-Mr. Looney and Mr. Whitman has not been nominated to serve as a director pursuant to any agreement or understanding between each of them and the Company.
+Mr. Grisius and Mr. Williams has been nominated for re-election for a three-year term, expiring in 2023.
+Mr. Grisius and Mr. Williams has not been nominated to serve as a director pursuant to any agreement or understanding between each of them and the Company.